Wangarĩ Maathai: Posthumous recognition

 On 25 September 2013, the Wangarĩ Maathai Trees and Garden was dedicated on the lawn of the University of Pittsburgh's Cathedral of Learning.
 The memorial includes two red maples symbolizing Maathai's "commitment to the environment, her founding of the Green Belt Movement, and her roots in Kenya and in Pittsburgh" and a flower garden planted in a circular shape that representing her "global vision and dedication to the women and children of the world" with an ornamental maple tree in the middle signifying "how one small seed can change the world".

-In 2014, at what would have been her 50-year reunion, her Mount St. Scholastica classmates and Benedictine College unveiled a statue of the Nobel laureate at her alma mater's Atchison, Kansas campus.
+In 2014, at what would have been her 50-year class reunion, her Mount St. Scholastica classmates and Benedictine College unveiled a statue of the Nobel laureate at her alma mater's Atchison, Kansas campus.
 In 2019, with the renovation of the Westerman Hall of Science and Engineering, the college added a mural of Maathai and other scientists to the front entryway of the building.

+In 2015, UNESCO published the graphic novel Wangari Maathai and the Green Belt Movement as part of their UNESCO Series on Women in African History.
+As an artistic and visual interpretation intended for private or public use in classrooms, it tells the story of Maathai and the movement she began.
 In October 2016, Forest Road in Nairobi was renamed to Wangarĩ Maathai Road for her efforts to oppose several attempts to degrade forests and public parks through the Green Belt Movement.

-In 2015, UNESCO published the graphic novel Wangari Maathai and the Green Belt Movement as part of their UNESCO Series on Women in African History.
-As an artistic and visual interpretation intended for private or public use in classrooms, it tells the story of Maathai and the movement she started.
+In September 2022, Science Naturally, a Washington, DC–based educational publisher, included Dr. Maathai in their Women in Botany book in the Science Wide Open series for children.
+It says:"Dr. Wangari started the Green Belt Movement to change things.
+She taught women in Kenya how to grow trees from seeds, and the women were paid to plant trees all around the country."